 Democrats cheer as Colorado voters hand wins to ballot measures, candidates backed by party | ANALYSIS

-It was a good night for Democrats in Colorado Tuesday as voters passed statewide and local ballot questions endorsed by the party while rejecting Republican candidates in key municipal and school district elections.
+It was a good night for Democrats in Colorado on Tuesday, as voters passed statewide and local ballot questions endorsed by the party, while rejecting Republican candidates in key municipal and school district elections.

 While none of the choices in the state’s off-year election carried partisan labels, both major parties poured resources and attention into contests across Colorado in an election seen as a harbinger of next year’s midterms.